 The Best Gowns and Wedding Guest Dresses for Formal or Black Tie Weddings

-Each season we look through all of our favorite sources for wedding guest dresses and pick out the best of the best.
-Then we organize them by formality, color, season, style of wedding, and more.
-If you're heading to a black-tie or formal wedding where a full-length gown is in order, these formal gowns, and dresses for black-tie weddings have been picked just for guests.
+Each wedding season we look through all of our favorite sources for wedding guest dresses and pick out the best of the best.
+Then we organize them by formality, color, season, style of wedding, and more to create this collection of wedding guest dresses.
+If you're heading to a black-tie or formal wedding where a full-length gown is in order, these formal gowns and dresses for black-tie dress codes have been picked just for guests to help you find the perfect dress.
 If you're a male wedding guest or tuxedo wearer, here's where we keep more tuxedos for weddings and women's tuxedos.

-Styles of Black Tie and Formal Dresses for Guests
+Styles of Black Tie and Formal Wedding Guest Dresses

 Summer Black Tie Wedding Guest

-A full-length off-the-shoulder gown in a beautiful, rich shade of turquoise blue perfectly illustrates a summer black tie style.
+A full-length off-the-shoulder gown in a beautiful, rich shade of turquoise blue perfectly illustrates the ideal wedding guest attire that perfectly embodies black tie summer wedding style.
 This is the Bacall Gown from Rent the Runway.
 See more of our picks for a summer black tie wedding.